xpack/web-jekyll/pages/dev-tools/openocd/support.md

 ## Quicklinks

 - [xPack Forums](https://www.tapatalk.com/groups/xpack/) - the best source
-  for support ; be sure you select the right group/discussion.
+  for support; be sure you select the right group/discussion.
 - [xPack Chatroom](https://gitter.im/xpack/) - a place for users to chat

 ## Check the documentation